asko123/dora_controls/README.md

 - **Slow Processing**: Use a GPU or increase `BATCH_SIZE` for parallel processing
 - **Low Coverage**: Adjust similarity thresholds in DORAConfig
 - **Missing DORA File**: Ensure the DORA legislation PDF is in the root directory with the exact name "CELEX_32022R2554_EN_TXT.pdf"
-- **No Policies Found**: Make sure your policy PDFs are in the "policies" folder
+- **No Policies Found**: Make sure your policy PDFs are in the "policies" folder.
+The folder will be created automatically on first run, but you need to manually add your PDF files to it before analysis.

 ## Example Command Sequence